euclidjda/value-investing-studies/README.md

 # Value Investing Studies

-This is a collection of data that examines the performance and characteristics of value investing over long periods of time.
-Each directory is dedicated to a particular form of data analysis pertaining to value investing and the directories are:
+This repo is a collection of data anaysis studies that examines the performance and characteristics of value investing over long periods of time.
+Each directory is study dedicated to a particular form of data analysis pertaining to value investing.
+The studies rely publicly available stock market and economic data.
+The studies are:
 - [Value and Inflation](https://github.com/euclidjda/value-investing-studies/tree/master/value-and-inflation):
-	- Measures value stock performance with respect to inflation
+	- Characterizes the relationship of value stock performance with respect to inflation as measured by the consumer price index
 - [Value and Interest Rates](https://github.com/euclidjda/value-investing-studies/tree/master/value-and-interest-rates)
-	- Measures value stock performance with respect to interest rates
+	- Characterizes the relationship of value stock performance with respect to long-term interest rates
 - [Value is Hard](https://github.com/euclidjda/value-investing-studies/tree/master/value-is-hard)
 - [Value vs. Growth](https://github.com/euclidjda/value-investing-studies/tree/master/value-vs-growth)

-# Reproducing Our Results
+# Installing and Executing the Studies

 1) Cloning the Git Repository